 Although inbound marketing campaigns can vary, the essentials of a great approach remain the same.
 Here are the must-have components of a solid and successful inbound marketing strategy.

-Before you begin your executing your Inbound Marketing strategy, you need to know who you’re targeting.
-And you need to know a lot about them.
+Before you begin executing your Inbound Marketing strategy, you need to know who you’re targeting, and you need to know a lot about them.
 What do they do for work?
 How old are they?
 What are their pain points?
 You need to know their demographics, needs, wants, struggles and more.

 A defined persona helps you to understand what types of content your prospects will respond to the most and how to engage them.
 This is where it all starts.
 The work that you put into defining your buyer personas will influence the rest of your inbound marketing strategy.

 Remember, segmenting your target audience is important, especially if you have multiple buyer personas.
 You’ll want to consider their similarities and differences.
 Segmenting your different buyer personas helps ensure you create relevant content for all of them.

 Your Inbound Marketing strategies will revolve around offers.
 The offers you create for your inbound marketing strategy should appeal to your buyer persona.
 They need to rouse their interest.

 Throughout the execution of your Inbound Marketing strategy, your content has to support and relate back to your offers.
 They are a big part of your Inbound Marketing strategy’s success, so start thinking about them early and often.

 Goal setting is critical to the success of your inbound marketing strategy.
 Clearly identify what you want to achieve and include your expected results.
 By setting the campaign’s intent, you start with the end in mind.